 Why would anyone want to destroy an institution like that?
 Why would anyone want to destroy an institution that clothes and feeds and houses the indigent 1 of 5 indigents in the United States, I’ve been to many of your shelters and no one asks them if you are a Catholic, a Protestant or a Jew; just “come, be fed, here’s a sweater for you and a place to sleep at night” at a cost to the Church of 2.3 billion dollars a year?

+The Catholic Church today has 64 million members in the United States and is the largest non-governmental agency in the country.
+It has 20,000 churches in this country alone.
+Every year they raise approximately $10 billion to help support these agencies.
 Why, after the “respected” publication, the New York Times, running their daily expose’ on the Church, finally came to the conclusion of their particular investigation, which was ongoing for a long time.
 And guess what: buried in the last paragraph, they came up with a mouse.
 In their article “Decades of Damage” the Times reported that 1.8% of American priests were found guilty of this crime whereas your own Cardinal Ratzinger in Rome reported 1.7% the figure I gave you earlier.

 Then again they launched an attack on the Church and its celibate priests.
 However, the New York Times did not mention in their study of American priests that most are happy in the priesthood and find it even better than they had expected, and that most, if given the choice, would choose to be priests again in the face of all this obnoxious PR the church has been receiving.